nim-lang/nimble/readme.markdown

 * `-p, --path path` - Specifies the path whether the packages should be cloned.
-* `-c, --create [path]` - Creates an empty develop file with the name `nimble.develop` in the current directory or if a path is present to the given directory with a given name.
+* `-c, --create [path]` - Creates an empty develop file with the name `nimble.develop` in the current directory or, if a path is present, to the given directory with a given name.
 * `-a, --add path` - Adds the package at the given path to the `nimble.develop` file.